Stepping Up Labor Standards

 42 Min read time

 Even as globalization makes us complicit in terrible abuses of workers, it opens up new possibilities for public action.
-Corporations can improve workplace conditions through the same sophisticated management strategies that make them champions of the current globalization in first place.

 This past fall, Nike was accused of using child labor in Cambodia.
 Not long before, Adidas was accused of using prison labor in China and sweatshop workers in El Salvador.
 Timberland, which trumpets its socially responsible business practices, was accused this year of employing sixteen-year-old girls in China, working them 98 hours per week, paying only 22 cents per hour, and all the while exposing them to toxic chemicals.
 New Balance has been criticized recently for anti-union practices and now produces the majority of its shoes in China, where independent unions are illegal.